-Applications for UNLEASH 2019 are open!
+Applications for UNLEASH 2019 are closed!

 Below you will find a list of frequently asked questions regarding the application platform and process.